Geographic Information Systems (GIS)

 GIS A458 Spatial Data Management 3 Credits

-Presents the geospatial database technology underlying geographic information systems.
-Topics include spatial data models, querying, implementation of relational and spatial operators, and system architecture for geospatial databases.
+Presents database technology underlying database management systems.
+Topics include database design concepts, spatial databases, querying, implementation of relational and spatial operators, and system architecture for spatial and non-spatial databases.

 Prerequisites: GIS A201 with a minimum grade of C.